Russia to the Rescue? US, Moscow Spar Over Aid Deliveries

 Yet President Donald Trump on Thursday referred to the shipment as “aid,” and said the United States had accepted “a very nice offer” from Russian President Vladimir Putin.

 Hours later, the State Department clarified its initial statement, saying the supplies were purchased — but at a discount.
-But even then there was a twist: The discount came because the supplies had been channeled through the Russian Direct Investment Fund — a government sovereign wealth fund that has been sanctioned by the United States for its activities in Ukraine.
+But even then there was a twist: The discount came because the supplies had been channeled through the Russian Direct Investment Fund — a government sovereign wealth fund that has been subject to U.S. sanctions for Ukraine-related activities since 2015.

 Amid the contradictory claims and vague explanations, the details of the shipment — its exact contents and cost — were not immediately clear, although a case could be made that both sides’ versions have an element of truth.

-It said Thursday that half of the supplies delivered to New York, including ventilators and personal protective gear, was paid for by the Russian Direct Investment Fund, which has been subject to Ukraine-related U.S. sanctions since 2015.
+It said Thursday that half of the supplies delivered to New York, including ventilators and personal protective gear, was paid for by the Russian Direct Investment Fund.

 Despite that, Trump welcomed the shipment, which followed a phone call he had with Putin this week.
 “We’re accepting it,” Trump said.
 “It was a very nice offer from President Putin.
 I spoke to him the other night, as I told you.
 And they had access to medical equipment, things, and I’ll take it.
 I’ll take it.
 I think it’s very nice.”